chi0sk/MM2-Dupe/README.md

 Welcome to the official GitHub repository for the **MM2 Dupe Tool**, a Windows-based `.exe` application designed for duplicating items in **Murder Mystery 2** (MM2) on Roblox.

-> ⚠️ **Disclaimer:** This software is provided for educational and experimental purposes only.
-Use at your own risk.
-This project is **not affiliated with Roblox** or **Murder Mystery 2**.
-Misuse of this tool may violate Roblox's Terms of Service and result in bans or account restrictions.
+> ⚠️ **Disclaimer:** The software Provided could be classed as a roblox injector. use of this program is completely up to you

 ---

 ## 🚀 Features

 - 🌀 **Item Duplication**: Clone your MM2 inventory items across accounts.
-- 🔐 **Secure Login Integration**: Login with alternate accounts safely.
-- 📦 **Auto-Transfer System**: Send duplicated items instantly.
 - 🛠️ **Anti-Detection Features**: Built-in obfuscation and spoofing.
-- 💻 **Lightweight GUI**: Simple and clean user interface.
+- 💻 **Lightweight GUI/CONSOLE**: Simple and clean user console interface.

 ---